 The ACOG recommends endometrial sampling for adult women older than 45 years of age with anovulatory bleeding and sampling for women older than 19 years of age with anovulatory bleeding who do not respond to medical therapy or who have prolonged periods of unopposed estrogen stimulation [5].
-The incidence of endometrial carcinoma in all women was 28.1 per 100,000 in 2014-2018, with most cases occurring in women 55 to 64 years of age [36].
+The incidence of endometrial carcinoma in all women was 29.1 per 100,000 in 2021, with most cases occurring in women 55 to 74 years of age (median age at diagnosis: 64 years) [36].
 The lifetime risk of endometrial carcinoma is 3.1%.

 Younger adult women should be offered endometrial sampling if they have risk factors for endometrial hyperplasia/carcinoma, such as obesity or chronic anovulation with long periods of unopposed estrogen.
 More than two to three years of untreated anovulatory bleeding warrants an endometrial biopsy [5].
-The incidence of endometrial carcinoma in girls younger than 19 years of age was less than 0.1 per 100,000 in 2018, and only 1.5% of new cases occurred in women 20 to 34 years of age, yet obesity may increase risk for hyperplasia and carcinoma due to unopposed estrogen from chronic anovulation as well as conversion of androgens to estrogens in adipose tissue [5; 36].
+The incidence of endometrial carcinoma in girls younger than 19 years of age was less than 0.1 per 100,000 in 2017-2021, and only 1.8% of new cases occurred in women 20 to 34 years of age, yet obesity may increase risk for hyperplasia and carcinoma due to unopposed estrogen from chronic anovulation as well as conversion of androgens to estrogens in adipose tissue [5; 36].